KirkFord/Kirk-Ford-BrainStation-Capstone-MAGENTA/README.md

 # MAGENTA (Museum of Accessible Gallery Exhibitions and Non-Traditional Art)

+Right now the site is deployed at https://themagenta.ca/

 ## Overview

 MAGENTA is a web-based virtual gallery focused on accessibility and inclusivity in art.
 The gallery provides an immersive 3D experience for users through first-person navigation, rendered using ASCII shaders via Three.js.
 In addition to the virtual experience, MAGENTA offers an accessible web interface that showcases the same artwork in a more traditional format, adhering to W3C Accessibility Guidelines.
 The gallery will feature a wide variety of non-traditional artworks, providing a unique and inclusive space for both artists and audiences.